Anyline/mobile-ocr-documentation-anyline/source/index.md

 </RelativeLayout>
 ```

 The MrzScanView can simply be included in the activity layout file, just like any other view.
-The view can be either configured via XML or otherwise a config json file can be used to adapt the "Scan View".
+The view can be either configured via XML or with a config json.

 <a name="mrzConfig"> </a>
 ###### Example config for the MRZ Module